Your Source for Everything You Need to Know About Solar.

 When panels are installed, they are positioned to maximize sun exposure, meaning tracking systems are not required.
 Some newer solar arrays do integrate tracking systems to change the panel’s positioning throughout the day, but the additional expense and maintenance may not be worth the limited efficiency gains.

-Can solar panels operate in snowy or cloudy conditions?
+Do solar panels work in snowy or cloudy conditions?

 Snowy and cloudy weather can reduce the amount of energy produced by your solar panels, but they can still work efficiently in these conditions.
 In snowy climates, most solar panels are installed at an angle so that the snow will slide off the panel once it accumulates, and rain can help clear debris from your panels, actually helping them to be more efficient.
 In fact, Germany, a country that gets far less sun than Western New York, has one of the most successful solar initiatives in the world.